gestalta/soapbox/about.md

 7th October<br>
 2nd December<br>

-If you are an artist and are interested in this event please contact [info@gestalta.co.uk](mailto:info@gestalta.co.uk)
+Gestalta is always interested in hearing from artists and performers, and The Soap Box is not limited just to shibari!
+If you are an artist and are interested in taking part in this event please contact [info@gestalta.co.uk](mailto:info@gestalta.co.uk)

 For enquiries related to ticket sales, the venue, or attending an event please contact [anatomiestudio@gmail.com](mailto:anatomiestudio@gmail.com)